simolus3/drift/docs/docs/isolates.md

 ---
-data:

 title: Isolates
 description: Accessing drift databases on multiple isolates.
-  weight: 10
-template: layouts/docs/single
-path: docs/advanced-features/isolates/

 ---

-{% assign snippets = 'package:drift_docs/snippets/isolates.dart.excerpt.json' | readString | json_decode %}

 As sqlite3 is a synchronous C library, accessing the database from the main isolate can cause blocking IO operations that lead to reduced responsiveness of your application.
 To resolve this problem, drift can spawn a long-running isolate to run SQL statements.
-When following the recommended [getting started guide]({{ 'setup.md' | pageUrl }}) and using `NativeDatabase.createInBackground`, you automatically benefit from an isolate drift manages for you without needing additional setup.
+When following the recommended [getting started guide](setup.md) and using `NativeDatabase.createInBackground`, you automatically benefit from an isolate drift manages for you without needing additional setup.
 This page describes when advanced isolate setups are necessary, and how to approach them.

-{% block "blocks/alert" title="When to use drift isolates" color="success" %}
+!!! success "When to use drift isolates"

     - Drift already uses isolates with the default setups to avoid blocking the main isolate on synchronous IO.
     - You can open two _independent_ drift databases on different isolates without any special setup or drift APIs too.
 These can even point to the same database file, but then stream queries won't synchronize between those independent instances.
     - If you need to share a single drift database on multiple isolates, some setup is necessary.
 This is what drift's isolate APIs are for!
-{% endblock %}

 ## Introduction